Amipriya22/Simple-Algorithmic-Trading/README.md

 ---

 ## Repository Contents
-- `Required stocks for analysis`: Dataset used for strategy testing
+- `Data`: Dataset used for strategy testing
-- `Strategy code`: Python notebooks implementing the logic
+- `The Algorithm`: Python notebooks implementing the logic
 - `README.md`: Project documentation

 ---